Separate schools for pupils with certain types of disadvantages

 The Education Act in section 16, par.
 9 provides for setting up independent schools or classes, or departments in conservatoires (konzervatoře) or study groups in tertiary professional schools (vyšší odborné školy) (hereinafter classes) for pupils with intellectual disabilities, visual disabilities, hearing disabilities, physical disabilities, serious developmental learning disorders (e.g. dyslexia, dyscalculia) or conduct disorder (ADD, ADHD), serious speech impediments, multiple disabilities, autism.

 In conformity with the Education Act, the separate education of pupils takes place only if the school guidance and counselling facility has found that the support measures given in inclusive conditions are not sufficient to meeting the educational needs of these pupils and their right to education.
-For a pupil to be admitted, recommendation by a school guidance and counselling facility, a written application by the pupil's parents or guardians / an adult pupil, his/her informed consent to this type of education, and agreement that is in the best interests of the pupil are necessary.
+For a pupil to be admitted, recommendation by a school guidance and counselling facility, a written application by the pupil's parents or legal representatives / an adult pupil, his/her informed consent to this type of education, and agreement that is in the best interests of the pupil are necessary.
 In separate education, some support measures are also used.

 Separately established schools for particular types of disadvantages listed in sec.
 16, par.
 9 of the Education Act actively participate in the development and verification of new teaching methods and practices, collaborate on the preparation of pedagogical documents and teaching materials, provide consulting support to mainstream schools, and take part in programmes for the further education of the education staff.
 These schools are methodological and resource centres.